deltachat/deltachat-pages/id/gdpr.md

 to the other members of the chat.

-Location data is collected even when the app is closed or not in use – for as long as you keep this optional features activated.
+Location data is collected even when the app is closed or not in use – for as long as you keep this optional feature activated.

 # Kebijakan privasi untuk kunjungan situs web